-Almost every country has detailed rules on the amount of cash one can take in or out a country.
+Almost every country has detailed rules on the amount of cash one can take in or out of a country.
 Why do countries have strict regulations on cash-taking during border exit/entry?
-That because they need to know exactly the purpose of that cash, where it comes from and where it goes.
+That because they need to know exactly the purpose of that cash, where it comes from, and where it goes.

 A traveler takes excessive cash with him or her and fails to declare at the Customs, the Customs inspectors will suspect the money as ill-gotten one and think it will be used for other illegal purposes like money laundering.

 Take the US for example.
-If you take too much cash to enter the country and have no declaration, the results could be: your exceeded cash will be confiscated, you will get fined or even charged.
+If you take too much cash to enter the country and have no declaration, the results could be: your exceeded cash will be confiscated, you will get fined, or even charged.
 Only in Los Angeles airport every year, millions of US dollars are confiscated from those who take excess cash.

 Following are detailed cash-carrying rules on China’s entry and exit, by knowing them well will help you stay away from troubles when passing the customs.